Facebook pixel Great Books Colloquium | Pepperdine University | Seaver College Skip to main content

 • One three- or four-credit elective (see the list below).

-Note that GSHU 123 and 324 count for both the minor and your GE requirement.
+Please Note: GSHU 123 and 324 count for both the minor and your GE requirement.
 GSHU 333 counts for the minor and the World Civilization GE requirement.
 Therefore, the minor requires two additional courses (GSHU 450 and the elective) beyond GE courses already covered by the Great Books Colloquium.

 Elective Courses: